pylayers/pylayers/doc/index.rst

 ===============================================================

 Pylayers is a simulator designed to model mobile pedestrian radio propagation.
-The purpose is to provide a tool helping the design of localization and tracking algorithms for advanced communications systems.
+Its purpose is to help the proper design of localization and tracking algorithms in advanced communications systems.
+Hopefully also useful for higher education on topics related to wireless communications.

 Example